 Paint individual sub-assemblies, and in some cases, individual parts, before snapping or gluing in place.
-For example, you may wish to assemble right hand and then paint that assembly before attaching to right arm.
-You may also paint the teeth and tonque before snapping or gluing them in place.
+For example, you may wish to assemble arm and then paint that assembly before attaching to right hand.
+You may also paint the mouth before snapping or gluing it in place.
 This method of painting and assembling in stages will allow easier application of paint and produce more desirable results.

-PAINT WASH
+B PAINT WASH

-Consider enhancing fur texture using a wash.
-A wash is a thinned-down paint mixture (usually a color slightly darker than the base color) which is applied liberally with a brush.
-Allow your base color to dry thoroughly before applying a wash.
+Consider enhancing the bandages and wrinkled skin texture using a wash.
+A wash is thinned-down paint (usually a color slightly darker than the base color) which is applied liberally with a brush.
+Allow the base color to dry thoroughly before applying a wash.
 Acrylic paint thins nicely with water.
-The thinned down paint flows into cracks and crevices, creating a weathered and shadowed effect.
-If you apply too much, the excess wash may be dabbed off using a paper towel or small, soft cloth.
-You may need to experiment a bit to get the right effect.
+The thinned down paint flows into carved details, creating a weathered and shadowed effect.
+For the Mummy's bandages, a light gray base color can be enhanced using washes of tan and gray.
+If you apply too much, the excess may be dabbed off using a paper towel or soft cloth.
+You may need to practice a bit to get the right effect.